Thursday, November 21, 2024

 Can Electric Bike Batteries Overheat?

-E-Bike batteries can overheat just as any lithium batteries can.
+E-bike batteries can overheat just as any lithium batteries can.
 Overheating has a greater chance of happening if you are using an old or damaged e-bike battery that is also exposed to high temperatures.

 As heat is generated naturally by using the battery, any amount of degradation can increase the heat and cause further damage, leading to a battery explosion.